PhantomCloak/nvim-config/README.md

 1) Download VsCode then install Debugger For Unity extension
 2) Check if extension is installed correctly by looking `~/.vscode/extensions/unity.unity-debug-x.x.x`
 3) Done!

+### Dependencies
+1) MonoMDK
+2) .NET Core 6 - for OmniSharp
+3) OmniSharp - mentioned in first step of setting up unity
+4) Opt: Ripgrep - for file/text search
+5) Opt: Bat - for colorfull output in Ripgrep
+6) Opt: Fzf - for formatting Ripgrep since it's usually installed automatically I write it down in case of missing install
+6) Opt: netcoredbg - for .NET Core debugging

+Things to consider
+1 - Since dotnet and mono have to use different debuggers you only have debugger on unity side I didn't address the issue but it's pretty trivial to some scripting
+2 - Code completion should work with .NET Core and Unity seemlessly